amarula/dyndesign/docs/class_builder.md

 To invoke the constructor of the second parent class (P2) when both Options are True, it is necessary to employ the `super` function with parameters, with the initial parameter being the first parent class (P1).
 However, employing `super(P1, self)` directly would lead to a `TypeError` whenever the class is built without P1.
 To seamlessly bypass the error, the [safesuper function](../extended_class_communication#safesuper-function) is utilized instead.

-It is worth noting that the above implementation raises no exception even if the Base class is directly instantiated without building it.
+It is worth noting that the above implementation raises no exception even if the Base class is directly instantiated without being built first.

 ### Safely Using Methods from Dependent Classes as Decorators

 Class Builder's capabilities shine when combined with the [decoratewith](../extended_class_communication#decoratewith) meta decorator.
-Through this combination, both dynamically added Parent and Component Dependencies can be seamlessly utilized to decorate methods of the base classes.
-Even if any or all of the parent or component classes are not added, the execution continues without errors.
+Through this combined usage, both dynamically added Parent and Component Dependencies can be seamlessly utilized to decorate methods of the base classes.
+Even if any or all of the parent or component classes are not added (yet), the execution continues without errors.

 ``` py
 from dyndesign import ..., decoratewith